 There are picnic tables by the beach at the bottom of the canyon perfect for a picnic lunch or dinner.
 The campsites also come with picnic tables, fire pits, and pedestal barbecue grills.
 The campsites in the redwoods are small so only RV campers are allowed up to 24 feet and trailers maximum length 15 feet at the ocean sites.
 There is no dump station or hook-ups at the park.
 This campground is ideal for tent camping or van camping.

 Fee: $35.00 per night

 3. Plaskett Creek

-The campground has a park-like setting under a scattered canopy of Monterey pine and cypress trees.
-Cedar trees provide a fragrant aroma.
-All sites are grassy and the campground is situated at an elevation of about 200 feet in the Los Padres National Forest.
+The campground has a park-like setting under a scattered canopy of Monterey pine and Cypress trees.
+Cedar trees provide a fragrant aroma here.
+All sites are grassy and the campground is situated in the Los Padres National Forest.

 The campground offers single-family sites, as well as three group campsites for tent and RV camping.
 Campsites are each equipped with a table and campfire ring with grill.
 Flush toilets, sinks and drinking water are provided throughout the campground.
 An accessible flush toilet is located near Site 10.

 Ventana campground is an ideal spot when it comes to Big Sur camping.
 Every site includes a parking spot, a campfire ring with grill, a picnic table and there is room for at least two tents.
 There are several clean restroom facilities with showers, clean trash enclosures and a general store that sells firewood should you run out.
 If feel like having a night off from cooking camp food you can head up the hill to the Ventana Inn for a meal or a cocktail.

 Plenty of hiking, sightseeing and photo opportunities are in the area.
 The campground is situated under magnificent Redwood trees which keep the camp relatively cool and shady throughout the day.
 As night falls rug up next to the fire and look up through the trees to see glimpses of the moon and stars.